Reporting Discrimination and Harassment

 Frequently Asked Questions

-When you file a report, it will be sent to the office of Equity & Human Rights Services.
-Our office will offer you a consultation to discuss the concern(s) and incident(s), ensure you are offered supports and resources and that you understand your options under Western’s Non-Discrimination and Harassment Policy.
+When you file a report, it will be sent to the Human Rights Office.
+You will be offered a consultation to discuss the concern(s) and incident(s), ensure you are offered supports and resources and that you understand your options under Western’s Non-Discrimination and Harassment Policy.

 If you are making a report to support someone else, we will ensure you are provided with information to share with your friend or colleague.